Laura Manifold Therapy

 Yes.
 I work with adolescents (aged 13+) as well as adults, adapting sessions to feel comfortable and age-appropriate.
 We’ll also talk through confidentiality and how to support young people safely.

-I am based in South East London and see clients from Peckham, Camberwell, Dulwich, Brockley, Lewisham, Deptford, New Cross, Greenwich, and surrounding areas.
+I'm based in Peckham, South East London, offering counselling to clients from Camberwell, Dulwich, Brockley, Lewisham, Deptford, New Cross, Greenwich, and surrounding areas.

-I offer both in-person sessions in South East London and online sessions, depending on what feels most comfortable for you.
+I offer both in-person sessions in Peckham and online counselling across the UK, depending on what feels most comfortable and accessible for you.

 My fee for a 50 minute counselling session is £70.

-I aim to keep a small number of low-cost spaces for students or those on low income.
-Please feel free to reach out to see if I can offer a reduced-fee space.
+I keep a small number of reduced-fee spaces for students or those on low income.
+Please feel free to get in touch if you'd like to ask about current availability for a lower cost space.

-I currently have in-person availability on Fridays in Peckham, and I have flexible online slots available during the week.
+I currently offer in-person counselling sessions on Fridays in Peckham and I have flexible online appointments available during the week.

-Reaching out for counselling can feel difficult, particularly if you are used to coping alone.
-You are welcome to get in touch for an initial conversation to ask questions or see whether working together feels right for you.
+Reaching out for counselling can feel difficult, especially if you're used to managing things on your own.
+You're welcome to contact me for an initial conversation, ask any questions, or get a sense of whether working together feels right for you.

 © Laura Manifold Therapy